artis3n/artis3n.github.io/_posts/2019-09-27-Derbycon-BoA-CTF.md

 ---
 layout: post
-title: "Derbycon 9: Bank of America CTF"
+title: "Writeup: Derbycon 9 - Bank of America CTF"
 description: "A write up of some of the challenges in this jeopardy-style CTF from Derbycon 9."
 tags: pentest ctf
 ---